OrestisBollano/Human-Aspect-of-Software-Engineering/Readme.md

 ## 🏁 Finishing the Experiment (All Groups)

-When you have completed all tasks, you will "submit" your work by creating a **Pull Request**.
+When you have completed all tasks, you will "submit" your work by **pushing your code to a new branch**.
 Follow these steps in your Codespace terminal.

 1.  **Create Your Own Branch:**
     Before you save your work, create a new branch.
-Use your name or a unique ID.
+Use your name.
     ```bash
     git checkout -b your-name-solutions
     ```